Why you should reduce your plastic waste and work towards a plastic free life

 All orders are packaged in either a 100% paper envelope or a reused cardboard box.
 Any inner packaging is also reused.
 I try to reuse anything I have first before using new.
 This could mean that your order arrives in a cat food box!

 Packaging tape is 100% plastic free and recyclable and only used when required.
+Check out the 'Packaging' tab in the footer for more information.

 All products in the shop are cruelty free and are vegan wherever possible.